Maltipoo Content overview

 Ear Care: Clean her ears weekly, even as a puppy.
 Make sure to keep her floppy ears dry.
 Don’t worry your veterinarian can show you how.

 Love & affection

 Love and affection are useful for every dog.
 If you give a love and affection to your Maltipoo than the dog will love you back.
-Your Moodle will be a member of your family, So Give lots of love and affection for your cute puppy.
+Your Maltipoo will be a member of your family, So Give lots of love and affection for your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
 Feeding your Maltipoo milk as well as giving a healthy food will be necessary, then feed your dog best and healthy food.
 In this day there are many healthy foods are available in the market so that you can choose any healthy food for your dog.
 Because healthy food is the most important for dog health care.

 Toxic foods are detrimental to every life, so if you have taken a Multi-Poo puppy or dog, it is important to know which foods are harmful to your animals.
 Currently, many foods are useful for humans, but they are toxic to Maltipoo.
 There are many toxic foods are like grapes, Alcohol, Nuts, beer, raw bread dough, chocolate, garlic, and onions any any other foods are included in a toxic food so don’t feed these types of food for your lovely Maltipoo.